 Now go back and remove our script error.
 Go back to the Test Viewer, go to the drop down that says “Operator” and change it to “Test Subject” then run the Task.
 You will notice that the green outline bounding the fixation window will disappear.
 This is showing you the view that the Test Subject will see in a real experiment.

 The last important piece of the Test Viewer is the parameter frame.
-Currently you will notice some parameters like XGain, YGain, etc that are used to change eye calibration values.
+Currently you will notice some parameters in that frame like XGain, YGain, etc that are used to change eye calibration values.
 Go back to our Task design, select the fixateGraphic and check UIEnabled.
 Go back to the Test Viewer and you will notice that our parameter frame now includes a number of new parameters that can be used to change the fixateGraphic’s properties.
 These parameters work by changing the “init values” of the properties.
 This means that you can change them whenever you want but they will only go into effect when their values are copied to the property “run values” at the time that the fixateGraphic enters scope (ie. when Trial starts).
 Start the Task now, let it run and then change a parameter like the fixateGraphic color.
-You will notice that change won’t go into effect until you use the mouse to fixate on the graphic and allow Trial to end and begin again.
+You will notice that the change won’t go into effect until you use the mouse to fixate on the graphic and allow Trial to end and begin again.